 Located on the northern coast of the Sorrentine Peninsula, in Southern Italy, Sorrento is the largest town in the region.
 It lies a short train ride south of Naples, the home of pizza!

 Sorrento has views over Mt Vesuvius, the Gulf of Naples and the Isle of Capri.
 This is quite the trifecta of natural beauty, with some incredible history thrown in.
+It’s an incredible place to stay in Italy.

 Terraces and rooftops abound as dining venues.
-The slow pace of life in Sorrento means this is somewhere you can happily take the requisite three or four hours for a proper Italian meal!
+The slow pace of life in Sorrento means this is somewhere you can happily take the requisite three or four hours for a proper Italian meal.

-Sorrento’s Five Best Neighbourhoods to Stay in…
+Sorrento’s Five Best Neighborhoods to Stay in

 #1 Piazza Tasso – Where to Stay in Sorrento First Time

-Piazza Tasso is the central square of Sorrento, considered its heart and soul, and also refers to the immediately surrounding area.
+Piazza Tasso is the central square of Sorrento, considered its heart and soul, and also refers to the immediate surrounding area.
+It is our pick for where to stay in Sorrento the first time you visit because it has everything!

 There is plenty to see in the square itself, home to a number of statues and churches in the ornate Italian style.
 Heading north you’ll find the Marina Piccola and water nearby.
 To the south is the Park Vallone dei Mulini, containing some historic ruins and green spaces.
 To the east and west is Via San Cesareo, the shopping street.
 What more could one ask for?